Jalle19/libreelec-docker-xbmc-video-server/README.md

 changes to take effect.
 * Reboot or run `systemctl start xbmc-video-server` to start the service

+## Settings

+* The web interface is running on port 53122
+* All relevant files (the database, image cache, configuration files) is stored in `/storage/xbmc-video-server`

 ## Change log

 See [CHANGELOG.md](CHANGELOG.md)